scuzzydude/asimov/asimov.md

 An instrument of peace and diplomacy, in theory, if not actual practice in old times was the exchange of royal hostages between rivals.
 I'm pretty sure that the failure had something to do with the true lack of bilateralism, mostly due to valuing sons over daughters.
 And equally ineffective tool was the royal marriage, mostly due to it is tougher than you think to stay married to somebody who hates your guts.
 Kings, first born sons usually, luckily have a genetic preponderance for thick skin.
 Second sons, apparently, the disposition is usually skill with poison and falling for foreign seductresses.

-Since the dawn of the information age, we've had the longest cointinuous military peace between world powers in history.
-There is a reaon for that, and it's the nuclear take on the the hostage exchange.
+Since the dawn of the information age, we've had the longest continuous military peace between world powers in history.
+There is a reason for that, and it's the nuclear take on the the hostage exchange.
 We don't need to bother with exchange part, we can just kill your entire family, including in-laws and mistreses from way over here.
 From a miltary diplopacy systems point of view, we have a fail-safe but it's a pretty hard trip, so the system dyanmically adjust to achieve a stable, though soetiems volative, equalirman.
 THat hasn't stopped regional conflict, nor ecomonic and cultural conflict, but it has prevented direct miltary conflict between world powers.

 Just because the implementation was bad, doesn't mean the idea was flawed.
 I'm not say Mutually Assured Destruction is the best implmenation either, but it has been more effective than what we had for the entire history of civilizided nations.
 Of course, tripping the switch has consequences way beyond the king's family.
 Everybody's family shares in the burden and the risk.
 Which is very democratic and equitable.
 Except everybody family doesn't share in the rewards of royalty, which is the problem we are trying to solve.